-The #DB exception can have fault-type (e.g., instruction breakpoint) or trap-type (e.g., data breakpoint) behavior; accordingly the intercept differs in what state is saved in the VMCB (see "State Saved on Exit" on page 456).
+The #DB exception can have fault-type (e.g., instruction breakpoint) or trap-type (e.g., data breakpoint) behavior; accordingly the intercept differs in what state is saved in the VMCB (see section 15.7.1).
 In either case, however, the value saved for DR6 and DR7 matches what would be visible to a #DB exception handler (i.e., both #DB faults and traps are permitted to write DR6 and DR7 before the intercept).
 The EXITINFO1 and EXITINFO2 fields are undefined.

 Fault-type #DB exceptions, whether indicated in EXITCODE or EXITINTINFO, cause the CS:rIP saved in the VMCB to indicate the instruction that caused the #DB exception.
 Trap-type #DB exceptions cause the VMCB's CS:rIP to indicate the instruction following the instruction that caused the exception.
 A vector 1 exception generated by the single byte INT1 instruction (also known as ICEBP) does not trigger the #DB intercept.
-Software should use the dedicated ICEBP intercept to intercept ICEBP (see "Instruction Intercepts" on page 461).
+Software should use the dedicated ICEBP intercept to intercept ICEBP (see section 15.9).